Early Years Foundation Stage

 Early Mathematical Skills

 Our teaching is highly practical and interactive to help inspire a love of mathematics from the earliest age.
 Children have many opportunities to build mathematical understanding through exploration, problem solving, discussion and practical experience including manipulatives such as Base 10 and Numicon.

 Developing a secure sense of number is vitally important and sets children on a path towards mathematical confidence in later life.
 In the Early Years Foundation Stage we incorporate mathematics learning into play to help children make the abstract become concrete.

 We promote the Characteristics of Effective Learning (Playing and Exploring, Active Learning and Creative and Critical Thinking) by providing all children with a range of rich and meaningful first-hand experiences through our inspiring E3L themes such as: Let’s Pretend, Through the Window, Toy Story and Snap, Crackle and Pop.

 Our children in EYFS are given opportunities to engage in “direct” learning experiences both indoors and outdoors and we encourage them to access materials independently and to have pride in their work, make sensible choices about their learning, as well as have high expectations of themselves and others.

 Technology for Learning in Early Years

 As with much of the Early Years curriculum, the use of technology will focus on experience.
 Pupils in EYFS will experience a wide range of different technologies and use them across a range of different activities.
-They will experiment with how different technologies work and what they allow them to do.
+They experiment with how different technologies work and what they allow them to do.
 For example, microphones and simple audio and video recording devices; tablet devices and simple programmes and basic programmable toys.
-They will also be able to visit and use the Immersive Room to enhance their learning and experience places such as Deep Space, the Rainforest and the Ocean.
+They are also able to visit and use the Immersive Room to enhance their learning and experience places such as Deep Space, the Rainforest and the Ocean.